-Note: Graduate and professional students who attend night and weekend classes on the Searcy campus should be aware that parking spaces with red lines are reserved for faculty and staff from 7:30 a.m.-5:30 p.m.
+Note: Graduate and professional weekend classes on the Searcy campus should be aware that parking spaces with red lines are reserved for faculty and staff from 7:30 a.m.-5:30 p.m.
 Students may park in faculty and staff parking Monday through Friday from 5:30 p.m.-7:30 a.m. and any time on weekends.